-Chemicals used in auxiliary system, pipe lines and water-injection, including chemicals that remain in the well and chemicals that will follow the hydrocarbon stream even though they are not intended for discharge on the field, are covered by requirements for ecotoxicological testing and documentation.
+Chemicals used in auxiliary system, pipelines and water-injection, including chemicals that remain in the well and chemicals that will follow the hydrocarbon stream even though they are not intended for discharge on the field, are covered by requirements for ecotoxicological testing and documentation.

-It is emphasized that chemicals used for cleaning plants for the production of fresh water, including drinking water, are subject to testing and documentation requirements.
+It is emphasized that chemicals used in installations and equipment for the production of fresh water, including drinking water, such as seawater evaporators and reverse osmosis installations, are comprised by the testing and documentation requirements.
 Requirements for water treatment chemicals in drinking water are given in the Drinking Water Regulations (in Norwegian only).